huterer/cosmology-school-2025/index.md

     caption: "Image Credit: DESI collaboration"
 ---

 The 3rd Michigan Cosmology Summer School will cover areas of cosmology, focusing on the interface of data and theory.
-The format will be hybrid, with ~XYZ participants expected to attend in person but open to online participation as well.
+The format will be hybrid, with participants expected to attend in person but open to online participation as well.
 Outdoor activities will be organized.
-For more information, click on the bars on the top right of this page.
+For more information, click on the horizontal bars on the top right of this page.

 |Lecturer           |Institution                                |Topic